Azure/aca-dotnet-workshop/docs/aca/06-aca-dapr-bindingsapi/index.md

     ![Storage-Account-Container](../../assets/images/06-aca-dapr-bindingsapi/StorageAccountContainer.png)

-    - We are setting the property `decodeBase64`  to `false` as we don’t want to encode file content to base64 images, we need to store the file content as is.
+    - We are setting the property `decodeBase64`  to `false` as we don't want to encode file content to base64 images, we need to store the file content as is.

 #### 5. Use Dapr client SDK to Invoke the Output Binding